google-deepmind/mujoco/doc/XMLreference.rst

 .. _body-joint-pos:

 :at:`pos`: :at-val:`real(3), "0 0 0"`
-   Position of the joint, specified in the frame of the parent body.
+   Position of the joint, specified in the frame of the body where the joint is defined.
    For free joints this attribute is ignored.

 .. _body-joint-axis: